The Artist

 Early in his career, Perlman worked as a photography editor at DEPARTURES, InStyle and W Magazine, where he crafted visual stories around travel and luxury in the realities of the world post 9/11 and pre-2008 financial crash.
 As an editor, he adopted a strong point of view and visual language and learned that every composition of elegance conceals an undertone of desire.
 The more polished the surface, the deeper the echo beneath it.

-Perlman’s background in image-making and media led him to shape the early language of influence - uncovering voices, images and visual signifiers that connect people and brands across the digital expanse of social media as Founder and CEO of Social Studies, Inc., one of the pioneering influencer marketing agencies.
+This background in image-making and media led the artist to shape the early language of influence - uncovering voices, images and visual signifiers that connect people and brands across the digital expanse of social media as Founder and CEO of Social Studies, Inc., one of the pioneering influencer marketing agencies.

 Today, Perlman remains a frequent contributor to publications, traversing the globe to capture the spaces between what we choose to display and how we feel.
 Whether photographing the bustling streets of Paris or exploring a remote town, he examines his subjects with great detail, compelling viewers to witness what remains when the noise of luxury fades, when technology overcomes beauty, when the journey pauses, when we’re left alone with what we’ve seen.